mongodb/docs-realm/examples/android/sync/README.md

 ### Wait for Asynchronous Callbacks

 These examples are likely to use asynchronous methods, so you will need to use our custom `Expectation` class to wait for the completion of calls.
-You can find the (very brief) definition of `Expectation` in `RealmTest.kt`, but usage is pretty simple:
+You can read the source code of `Expectation` in `RealmTest.kt`.
+See the following steps on how to use `Expectation`:

 1. Create an Expectation with `new Expectation()` in Java or `Expectation()` in Kotlin.